sargun/wat/README.md

 95th percentile cycles per iteration: 164
 ```
 ## RDTSCP: How long does is a nanosecond (or a cycle)?
+Use this to convert from cycles (above) to nanoseconds.

 ```
 Nanoseconds per rdtscp: 8
 Total Nanoseconds: 424982501